Skip to main content

 Data Availability

-Consistent with open science principles, data is published on EMSL Science Central™, where it is publicly available without embargo according to the EMSL Data Policy.
-Review instructions for accessing MONet data information.
+Consistent with open science principles, data are published on EMSL Science Central™, where they are publicly available without embargo according to the EMSL Data Policy.

-For metagenome data generated at the JGI, filtered reads, assemblies, annotations, and metagenome-assembled genomes (MAGs) will be provided for download on the JGI Data Portal.
+For metagenome data generated at the Joint Genome Institute (JGI), filtered reads, assemblies, annotations, and metagenome-assembled genomes (MAGs) will be provided for download on the JGI Data Portal.
 Metagenome data will also be made available through the Integrated Microbial Genomes and Metagenomes platform for comparative analysis.

 How to Acknowledge EMSL and JGI for MONet Data